-250% community value achievement reflected on 2019 Neighbourhood Houses survey report.
+250% community value achievement reflected on the 2019 Neighbourhood Houses survey report.

-Over the coming years being vigilant we will continue to implement and develop strong links with other organisations to enhance the Centre reputation by adopting a new strategic approach to deliver services and programs to the community in a new normal way of life.
+Over the coming years, we will continue to implement and develop strong links with other organisations to enhance the Centre's reputation by adopting a new strategic approach to deliver services and programs for the community under the new conditions of this pandemic.

-I would like to take this opportunity to personally thank my felloe committee members for the time and effort they have each given to the Centre over the past year.
-Without their assistance, my job as a Chairperson would have so much harder.
+I would like to take this opportunity to personally thank my fellow committee members for the time and effort they have each given to the Centre over the past year.
+Without their assistance, my job as a Chairperson would have been so much harder.

-The day-to-day operation of the Centre is overseen by our dedicated manager Ayelign Tessema supported by a small staff.
-His efforts are key to the Centre and its ongoing services as a viable service delivery operation meeting the complexity of accountability compliance requirements.
+The day-to-day operation of the Centre is overseen by our dedicated manager Ayelign Tessema supported by a group of small staff.
+His efforts are key to the Centre and its ongoing services as a viable service delivery operation meeting the complexity accountability compliance requirements.
 I would also like to thank our admin support team members Verana Hunter-Raye, Colleen Nelson and a dedicated volunteer Bilijana Joveska for their valuable input.

-Before, I finish, I would like to extend my thanks to

-the City of Hobsons Bay and Department of Health and Human Services for the recurrent funding support given to us to cover some of the operation coordination costs to the centre.
+Before, I finish, I would like to extend my thanks to the City of Hobsons Bay and Department of Health and Human Services for the recurrent funding support given to us to cover some of the operation coordination costs to the centre.